EARTH MONTH IN THE AMAZON

 A remembering, and a responsibility

-How are we choosing to live on this earth?
+How are we choosing to live on this Earth?

-In the Amazon, that question does not stay abstract for long.
 Here, nothing exists alone.
-The river carries the forest’s reflection.
+The river carries the reflection of the forest.
 The forest returns the river’s breath.
 Life is relationship: constant, intricate, and precise.

-To operate here requires a different approach.
+To operate here requires another way of thinking.

 Earth Month is a conversation we hold with care.